Cannabis Legalization Status

 - National Access Cannabis – Operating medical cannabis care centres across Canada, National Access is committed to adapting its established medical clinic model to meet the needs of the Manitoba retail market and deliver secure, safe and responsible access to legal cannabis.

 - Tokyo Smoke, a wholly owned subsidiary of Hiku Brands Company, in partnership with BOBHQ – As part of Hiku’s goal to establish a retail cannabis presence across Canada, Tokyo Smoke plans to build a network of design-forward retail cannabis stores in Manitoba with a focus on customer experience, product selection and consumer education.

 - 10552763 Canada Corporation – The corporation is a new entity featuring Avana Canada Inc. of Ontario, Fisher River Cree Nation of Manitoba, Chippewas of the Thames of Ontario, MediPharm Labs of Ontario, and US-based retailer Native Roots Dispensary.

-The government will maintain a wholesale monopoly, but private stores will sell cannabis products at prices they can set themselves.
+The government maintains a wholesale monopoly, but private stores sell cannabis products at prices they can set themselves.

 Manitoba is home to licensed cannabis producer, Bonify.
 Bonify currently is waiting for approval from Health Canada to sell the crop of marijuana its grown in its 320,000-square-foot warehouse in the North End.